 Exploring relevant annotation of a dataset¶

 - Cohort Overview

+We have seen before that the samples of a dataset can be annotated with extra annotation, or tracks.
 To get a better overview of the available annotation of a dataset, we can use the tool Cohort Overview in R2.

 - Go back to the main page and select Cohort Overview as type of analysis in box 3.